pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 ## Standard Process

-Below is the normal procedure that you're likely to use for most minor changes and PRs:
+The following is a normal procedure that you're likely to use for the most common minor changes and PRs:

 1. Ensure that you're making your changes on top of master: `git checkout master`.
 2. Get the latest changes from remote: git pull master.